khaors/geocompr/main.md

 In this situations, `cont` or `order` can be used.
 The former is appropriate for variables with evenly distributed values, while the latter works well when the distribution of values is skewed (for example, only a few raster cells have very large values).
 Finally, the `cat` style should be used to represent categorical values.
-It assures that ech unique value will be presented by its own category, and therefore color.
+It assures that each unique value will be presented by its own category, and therefore color.
 <!-- references for more info -->

 ### Layouts